Escape the competition

-HOFFMAN: I’m sure right now you’re thinking of a restaurant that does make money.
+HOFFMAN: I’m sure right now you’re thinking of a restaurant that makes money.
 Suspend your disbelief for a moment and hear him out.

 HOFFMAN: You’re probably thinking, “Don’t we regulate monopolies out of existence?”
 Well, yes, the unscrupulous kind.
 Most people associate monopolies with the robber barons of the late 19th century.
 You know the type—wearing a top hat, chomping on a cigar and lounging on a pile of moneybags.
-Peter, on the other hand, sees monopolies in the here and now.
+Peter, on the other hand, sees monopolies in the here-and-now.
 They’re camouflaged as competitors.
-Look closer, he says and you’ll find even the most classic examples of competition are not what they seem.
+Look closer, he says, and you’ll find that even the most classic examples of competition are not what they seem.

 UMBER AHMAD: I’m actually trying to get into a remarkably crowded market.
-I mean there is– if people will look at this and think that I’m crazy, you can’t swing a dead cat without hitting a bakery.
+People will look at this and think that I’m crazy.
+You can’t swing a dead cat without hitting a bakery.

-HOFFMAN: That’s Umber Ahmad, founder of Ma Zeh Dar Bakery.
+HOFFMAN: That’s Umber Ahmad, founder of Mah-Ze-Dahr Bakery.
 You can swing a dead cat from her front door and hit Patisserie Claude, with its legendary croissants, or Dominique Ansel Kitchen, where the “cronut”—that’s half croissant, half donut—was born.
 Competition doesn’t get tighter than that.

-AHMAD: And so I said “all right, well there has to be a point of differentiation.”
-If if there isn’t an opportunity in a crowded market then Ford and GM and Toyota and Mercedes and Tesla and all these other people wouldn’t exist in the same market.
-There is opportunity, there is always opportunity, and I believe that very strongly.
+AHMAD: And so I said, “All right, there has to be a point of differentiation.”
+If there isn’t an opportunity in a crowded market, then Ford and GM and Toyota and Mercedes and Tesla and all these other people wouldn’t exist in the same market.
+There is always opportunity, and I believe that very strongly.
 I don’t believe that you have to be the singular owner of a market in order to be successful.

 HOFFMAN: Umber knew what she was up against.
 She’s a former Wall Street banker, and she knows how to hedge her bets.
 So she started selling baked goods online.

-AHMAD: I said “how do I minimize my costs,” and I rather than build a million dollar space and build a huge kitchen and all these things and hope someone will show up, I said “let me figure out if there’s even even traction here.”
+AHMAD: I said, “How do I minimize my costs?”
+And rather than build a million-dollar space, and build a huge kitchen and all these things, and hope someone will show up, I said, “Let me figure out if there’s even traction here.”
 And so I started with an online business.

 HOFFMAN: And then she took to the skies.

 HOFFMAN: Along the way, she discovered her point of differentiation.
-She would never make anything as newfangled as croissant crossed with a donut.
-Leave that to Dominique Ansel.
-Her bakery ever so subtly elevates the familiar flavors from childhood.
+She would never make anything as newfangled as a croissant crossed with a donut—leave that to Dominique Ansel.
+Her bakery ever-so-subtly elevates the familiar flavors from childhood.

-Some of my favorite comments from customers are “this reminds me of my grandmother” or you know “this thing that I grew up with” or “I was on this vacation and you’re taking me back and you’re helping me sort of remember and experience that” and for me that’s that’s my dream because what happens then is I’ve now created a link and I create a connection with you, and I’ve got you.
+Some of my favorite comments from customers are, “This reminds me of my grandmother,” or “this thing that I grew up with,” or, “I was on this vacation, and you’re taking me back and you’re helping me remember and experience that.”
+And for me, that’s my dream—because what happens then is I’ve now created a link, and I’ve created a connection with you, and I’ve got you.

 Umber knows exactly who her competitors are.
 All she has to do is look at the storefronts around her.
 At PayPal, it wasn’t so cut and dry.

-Ebay appeared to be our true competitor.
-And as a startup founder, you’ll often hear potential investors asking, isn’t some gargantuan company on the verge of doing whatever it is that you’re doing?
+eBay appeared to be our true competitor.
+And as a startup founder, you’ll often hear potential investors asking, “Isn’t some gargantuan company on the verge of doing whatever it is you’re doing?”
 The presumption being that with all of their money and talent, they’ll squash you.

 But the reality is, your most dangerous competitors are rarely the big guys.
-The fact is the big guys, like Ebay, are hesitant to storm the field and fumble alongside of you.
+The big guys, like eBay, are hesitant to storm the field and fumble alongside you.
 A fumble for PayPal risked blowback from a few thousand users.
-A fumble for Ebay, however, could anger users in the millions and draw the watchful eye of government regulators.
-And even if Ebay were willing to take those risks, why would they burn so much creative energy on the online equivalent of a cash register?
-Think about it—they’re building the store — a global marketplace for online commerce.
+A fumble for eBay, however, could anger users in the millions, and draw the watchful eye of government regulators.
+And even if eBay were willing to take those risks, why would they burn so much creative energy on the online equivalent of a cash register?
+Think about it—they’re building the store, a global marketplace for online commerce.
 So what if a little company is hijacking the checkout counter?

-THIEL: We needed to achieve escape velocity, we needed to grow so quickly that it would discourage anybody from even trying to compete with us.
-And so if you, if you could scale incredibly fast, on the one hand you have to race really hard to scale fast, but then the benefit if you do it is that you’re sort of achieving escape velocity from the black hole that is, that is hyper competition.
+THIEL: We needed to achieve escape velocity.
+We needed to grow so quickly that it would discourage anybody from even trying to compete with us.
+And so if you could scale incredibly fast—on the one hand, you have to race really hard to scale fast, but the benefit if you do it is that you’re achieving escape velocity from the black hole that is hyper-competition.

-You could start on something that’s very competitive, but then over time get to a place that’s less and less competitive.
-So you say Amazon was incredibly competitive.
-But over time it’s becoming more and more of the retail monopoly.
-And that’s why people value the company so highly because even though it’s still not making that much in profits, when they look into the future they envision Amazon having destroyed all other retail stores and making all the profits.
+You could start in something that’s very competitive, but then over time, get to a place that’s less and less competitive.
+Amazon was incredibly competitive.
+But over time, it’s becoming more and more of the retail monopoly.
+And that’s why people value the company so highly—because when they look into the future, they envision Amazon having destroyed all other retail stores and making all the profits.

 HOFFMAN: Now this is a big idea: escape velocity.
 How do you know you’re hitting it?
 Peter has a formula.

-So u sub T equals u Sub-Zero, e to the X T, where u Sub-Zero is the initial users, u sub T is the users at time T and e to the X T is sort of the exponential growth factor, and X is sort of, if you get X up the exponent rises even more quickly.
+THIEL: I used to have this equation on the PayPal whiteboards: U sub T=U sub 0; E to the XT—where U sub 0 is the initial users, U sub T is the users at time T, and E to the XT is the exponential growth factor.
+And X is, if you get X up, the exponent rises even more quickly.

-HOFFMAN: Yes, he did just recite that equation off of the top of his head.
+HOFFMAN: Yes, he did just recite that equation off the top of his head.
 You don’t have to understand any of it.
 The equation simply helps Peter detect whether users are growing exponentially.
 It comes down to what Peter calls “the X factor.”
-Translation: Watch for exponential growth.
+Translation: watch for exponential growth.

 HOFFMAN: If you’re wondering how Peter remembers every date and every metric from 17 years ago, your guess is as good as mine.

-THIEL: There’s as you know there’s an Einstein line that compound interest, it may be apocryphal or maybe Einstein didn’t actually say it, but it’s to the effect that compound interest is the most powerful force in the universe.
-And so there was this question how do we get some sort of powerful compounding to work.
-And we concluded that you know linking money with email and maybe giving people some money to sort of accelerate the process would really get it started.
-It was, it made for a very crazy ride.
+THIEL: There’s an Einstein line—it may be apocryphal, maybe Einstein didn’t actually say it—but it’s to the effect that compound interest is the most powerful force in the universe.
+And so there was this question, “How do we get some sort of powerful compounding to work?”
+And we concluded that linking money with email, and maybe giving people some money to accelerate the process, would really get it started.
+It made for a very crazy ride.

 HOFFMAN: This underappreciated rule of compound growth is why Silicon Valley seems to spawn so many overnight successes.
-It’s why investors pour hundreds of millions into a whisp of a company.
+It’s why investors pour hundreds of millions into a wisp of a company.
 So long as your startup is hitting escape velocity, anyone who understands the power of compound growth will keep funding you.
-And most of those investors tend to reside in Silicon Valley—because they’ve seen compound growth with their own eyes, and they
+And most of those investors tend to reside in Silicon Valley—because they’ve seen compound growth with their own eyes, and they believe it.

-Take, for instance, the time Peter and I invested in Facebook.
-We weren’t blown away by Mark Zuckerberg’s pitch, as Peter and I recalled.
+Take, for example, the time that Peter and I invested in Facebook.
+We weren’t blown away by Mark Zuckerberg’s pitch, as we recalled.

 HOFFMAN: I don’t know if you remember two features of that meeting which were pretty funny.
-One was Zuck was.
-He’s grown into his articulateness.
-He’s very articulate now.
-But back then there was a lot of staring at the desk not saying anything.
-So like what are the right words to say?
-Well Zuck didn’t say very much.
-The second part is remember he said well if you don’t like this one I have this other business wire hog.
-Do you remember the, do you remember the peer to peer file distribution?
+Zuck’s grown into his articulateness; he’s very articulate now.
+But back then, there was a lot of staring at the desk, not saying anything.
+So, what are the right words to say?
+Well, Zuck didn’t say very much.
+The second part is, remember he said, “Well, if you don’t like this one, I have this other business, Wirehog.”

 HOFFMAN: Suppose you’ve hit escape velocity.
 User growth compounds by the day.
 Investors back you in round upon round of financing.
 You’ve mastered a game of your own making.